Bone broth (i.e., stock)… I love it.

 - Turn your slow cooker on LOW, put on the cover, and walk away.
-You’ll want it to cook for 24 to 48 hours.
+You’ll want it to cook for 24 to 48 hours for beef bone broth.
 During this time you can open the lid and give it a quick stir.
 You’ll notice that some of the liquid has decreased.
-You can add some more water at this time or not.
-Obviously, adding more water dilutes it a bit, but there’s really no downside to that and it’ll give you a bigger yield.
+You can add more water at this time, or not.
+It’s up to you.
+Adding more water can dilute it.

-Get a big bowl out and remove the bones using tongs (putting them in the bowl).
+- Get a big bowl out and remove the bones using tongs (putting them in the bowl).
 Throw the bones away.

-Get another bowl out and put a strainer in it, better yet spend a little money on a well-worth-it chinois to get the highest quality result.
-Carefully scoop the veggies, herbs, and broth out, and pour through the chinois.
-I usually use a pyrex glass measuring cup for this scooping step.
+- Get another bowl and put a strainer in it, better yet spend a little money on a well-worth-it chinois to get the highest quality result.
+Carefully scoop out the veggies and herbs.
+Pour the broth through the chinois.

+Then, I usually use a pyrex glass measuring cup for the scooping step as I transfer the bone broth to glass mason jars or Food-Saver storage bags.
 Pour the freshly strained broth into a vessel of choice that will be put in the refrigerator for at least a few hours, where the fat will accumulate at the top and you can easily skim it off.
 I use various vessels for this such as an 8-cup pyrex glass measuring cup, mason jars, and sometimes I just use mixing bowls where I put aluminum foil across the top.

 I then put it in a big bowl of ice to facilitate chilling and stick the whole thing in the fridge.
 When I was growing up in Michigan where the winters are cold and filled with snow, mom would often stick the vessels right out in the snow overnight.

 NOTE: Don’t put hot bone broth into a glass jar and then proceed to shock it with an ice bath or it could crack the jar.
 Speaking from experience.
-Sigh.